Homemade Apple Turnovers (With Puff Pastry)

 The dough used is often pie crust or puff pastry.

-To make apple pie turnovers, you’ll need the following ingredients:
+To make this apple turnovers recipe, you’ll need the following ingredients:

 - Puff pastry: Not to be confused with phyllo dough, puff pastry can be found in the frozen section near frozen pie crust.
 You can also try your hand at making homemade puff pastry from Baking A Moment.